 Do understand the lingo.
 I’ve blogged about this before, but let’s go over it again.
 Antique malls have their own lingo, and if you’re new, you may not know what some abbreviations mean.
-“NFS” means “Not for Sale” and is often attached to fixture like things, such as book shelves, racks, etc. Some dealers have it on signs or items they just want for ambiance.
-“ND” means “No Discount” or “NFD” meaning “No Further Discount.”
-Sometimes dealers have sales in their booths, however they may have items they don’t want to be discounted, and will mark price tags with “ND” or “Firm.”
+“NFS” means “Not for Sale” and is often attached to fixtures, such as book shelves, racks, etc. Some dealers have it on signs or items they just want for ambiance.
+“ND” means “No Discount,” “NFD” meaning “No Further Discount,” and the word “Firm” written on a tag all mean the same thing, they do not want the item to be sold for less than the price they have placed on it.
+Sometimes dealers have sales in their booths, however they may have items they do not want to be discounted.
 It also means it is an item you cannot make an offer on, more on offers in a bit.
 “NRFB” means “Never Removed From Box,” a similar abbreviation is “MIB” meaning “Mint in Box” and these are often associated with vintage toys.

 Do check for sales.
-Because antique malls are made up of multiple dealers, one dealer may be having a huge sale of 50% off, but the dealer next to it may not.
+Because antique malls are made up of multiple dealers, one dealer may be having a 50% off sale, but the dealer next to them may not.
 Dealers having sales put up signs in their space noting their space number and if the sale includes “ND” items or not.
 If you are in a booth with a sale, it is important to double check the booth number on the price tag, because someone could have been lazy and left an item that didn’t belong in that space.
 Like I said before, put things back where you found them!

 Do bring a tape measure.
 Not all antique malls have dressing rooms or restrooms.
-So it’s pretty important to have a tape measure handy if shopping for clothes to know if something will fit or not.
+So it’s important to have a tape measure handy if shopping for clothes to know if something will fit or not.
 Sometimes I try stuff on over my own clothing to get a better idea of if it will work or not.
+If you’re shopping for furniture and art, a tape measure also comes in handy to know if it will work in your home.

 Do inspect items closely prior to buying.
 Most antique malls do not do returns, and typically a sign is posted at the register.